 - Go beyond twist of phrase: Learn to flip phrases; compress details; sub soundalikes; list, rhyme and twist — even coin new words.

 - Find online tools that do most of the work for you: Walk away with links to some of the best (free!) wordplay resources — as well as ideas for how to use them.

-- Get inspired by some of the world’s most creative headlines.
+- Get inspired by some of the country’s most creative headlines.

 - Stop writing groaners.
-Are you still cranking out clichés and -ing headlines?
-Learn techniques that let you come up with surprising lines — and leave the boring approaches to the hacks.
+Learn techniques that let you come up with surprising lines — and leave the clichés to the hacks.

 - Polish your skills in our wordplay workout: Get “recipes” for creating 14 types of wordplay, from anagram to etymology to oxymoron.